DaoCloud/DaoCloud-docs/docs/en/docs/dce/features.md

 === "Cloud native application management"

-- Multi-form cloud native application management, realizing the deployment and lifecycle management of different types of cloud native application, supporting cloud native application, Helm, OEM, etc., and open multi-cloud application compatibility.
+- Multi-form cloud native application management, realizing the deployment and lifecycle management of different types of cloud native application, supporting cloud native application, Helm, OEM, etc., and open multicloud application compatibility.

 - One-stop deployment to decouple the underlying Kubernetes platform.
 One-stop deployment, operation and maintenance of service application to realize the lifecycle-management of application.